I’m Leona Darnell

 In 2017, I packed my bags and moved here to Los Angeles to bring birth photography to a new audience.
 I want to be the eyes of the mothers and fathers, to allow them to concentrate on the precious gift of their child’s arrival while creatively and respectfully documenting their journey into parenthood and their child’s journey to the world.

-With the 2020 shutdown, I used the time to work towards becoming a doula.
+With the 2020 shutdown, I used the time to work towards becoming a doula and in 2021 I was a certified birth doula.
 I wanted to be more than just an extra person at a birth giving pretty pictures.
 Being a real part of the birth team, understanding what a laboring woman may be feeling at a given time, anticipating when I should sit back or offer a hand instead of pushing the button is so important to me.
 As I went through the program, I couldn’t believe I hadn’t done this sooner.
+Combining these two disciplines (birth doula and birth photographer) to create the doulatog has been the best move I could have made.